nt4f04uNd/audio_service/audio_service/README.md

 # audio_service

-This plugin wraps around your existing audio code to allow it to run in the background or with the screen turned off, and allows your app to interact with headset buttons, the Android lock screen and notification, iOS control center, wearables and Android Auto.
+This plugin wraps around your existing audio code to allow it to run in the background and interact with the media notification, the lock screen, headset buttons, wearables and Android Auto.
+It supports Android, iOS, web and Linux (via [audio_service_mpris](https://pub.dev/packages/audio_service_mpris)).
 It is suitable for:

 * Music players
 * Text-to-speech readers